kubernetes/website/content/en/docs/concepts/security/pod-security-standards.md

 typically aimed at system- and infrastructure-level workloads managed by privileged, trusted users.

 The Privileged policy is defined by an absence of restrictions.
-Allow-by-default mechanisms (such as gatekeeper) may be Privileged by default.
+Allow-by-default mechanisms (such as Gatekeeper) may be Privileged by default.
 In contrast, for a deny-by-default mechanism (such as Pod Security Policy) the Privileged policy should disable all restrictions.

 ### Baseline